Rock Band: Drum kit

 The drum set for Rock Band features four rubber drum pads and a bass pedal.
 The pads have colored rings around the edges that correspond to the colored notes on-screen.
 These pads generally represent a snare drum (red), hi-hat/tom tom (yellow), ride cymbal/tom (blue), and crash cymbals/floor tom (green), though some songs may use the pads for other percussion instruments.
 The pedal represents the bass drum (orange), with on-screen notes represented as orange horizontal lines across the on-screen drum track.
 To use the drum controller, players must strike the pads with drum sticks and press the bass pedal to match the scrolling notes on-screen.
 Drummers can improvise in special "freestyle drum fill" sections of songs, indicated by the on-screen columns for each note turning a solid color.
 The four pads will commonly change functionality to represent other drums, depending on the requirements of a song.
 The default pad order can be reversed using the "Lefty Mode" option in the game.
 The legs of the drum peripheral can adjust in height or be detached if the player wishes to place it on a table-top.
 The drum controller also features standard controller buttons in the middle of the peripheral for navigating in-game menus.
 Overdrive for drummers can be deployed by hitting the crash cymbal (green note for right-handed configuration) that appears directly after a freestyle drum fill.
 The second version of the controller, distributed with Rock Band 2, introduced quieter, "velocity sensitive" drum pads, a reinforced bass pedal, wireless capabilities, and compatibility with separately sold cymbals.
 ION Audio has also produced a premium drum kit that includes cymbals and can be upgraded with a drum brain to be used as an electronic drum kit.

 Pro mode for drums was introduced in Rock Band 3, requiring players to equip the existing drum set with up to three cymbal units.
 The game marks cymbal notes as circles in contrast to the regular rectangular pad notes, and the drum player is required to hit the cymbals instead of the pads for these notes when they occur.
-Electronic drum kits could also be used through a MIDI connection.
+The general function for these colors still apply however the hi-hat, ride, and crash are now separate from the pads.
+Electronic drum kits were also supported through MIDI connection via the Rock Band 3 MIDI PRO-Adapter.